fernandreu/ecommerce-api/README.md

     - If an order with that ID already exists, **all** its contents will be replaced
     - The request body must contain at least one product
     - The `orderId` and / or `requiredMinWidth` properties will be ignored when specified as part of the request body
+    - For the purposes of this demo, there are no error checks performed for the `date` field

 Request body example: